lanshunfang/hadoop3-tensorflow-big-data-machine-learning/distributive-training/README.md

   - Data scaling
   - Missing Data imputation
   - Store Data as TFRecords files via Tensorflow TFRecordWriter
+- Use Keras over Tensorflow and HDFS to train our network

 ## Prerequisites
 - macOS Catalina as the development machine